Project update: January 2017

 What will happen to the Cushman Substation?

-In the fall of 2016, some of the substation’s features will be turned off, but it will still be an energized substation.
-In the fall of 2017, it will be disconnected from the electrical system and no longer an energized substation.
-At the end of 2017, the equipment and structures within the fence will be removed.
-The classic substation building will remain, although no other decisions about the building’s future have been made.
+In the fall of 2016, some of the substation’s features were turned off, but it’s still an energized substation.
+In the fall of 2018, it will be disconnected from the electrical system and no longer an energized substation.

 What is the history of the towers?